elistevens/xws-spec/README.md

 description | Text description or notes on the squadron.
 Optional.
 String. pilots | An array of pilots.
 See below.
 Required.
 Array. vendor | A dictionary of vendors, each with their own dictionary of app-specific data.
 Optional.
-Dictionary. vendor.link | Web link to view this squadron.
-Optional.
-String. vendor.builder | Name of the squadron builder used to generate the squadron.
-Optional.
-String. vendor.builder_link | Link to the squadron builder used to generate the squadron.
-Optional.
-String.
+Dictionary.

 ######Pilot-level Dictionary Keys